-There are some English phrases that you probably won’t find in a text book or hear about when you study English at school but they are used often by native speakers in everyday dialogue.
-Today’s phrase is one of those.
+There are some English phrases that you probably won’t find in a text book or hear about when you study English at school but they are used often by native speakers in everyday dialogue and ‘I could do with’ is one of those.
 If you can use it in conversation in an appropriate situation, it will make your speaking sound very natural!

 WHAT DOES IT MEAN?

 We use I could do with….. to talk about something that we want or something that would make our lives easier/better in that moment.

 HOW CAN I USE ‘I COULD DO WITH’ IN REAL LIFE?